argoproj/argo-cd/docs/operator-manual/resource_actions.md

 You can define your own custom resource actions in the `argocd-cm` ConfigMap.

+### Custom Resource Action Types

+#### An action that modifies the source resource
+This action modifies and returns the source resource.

+#### An action that produces a list of new or modified resources
+This action returns a list of impacted resources, each impacted resource has a K8S resource and an operation to invoke on.
+Currently supported operations are "create" and "patch".

 ### Define a Custom Resource Action in `argocd-cm` ConfigMap

 Custom resource actions can be defined in `resource.customizations.actions.<group_kind>` field of `argocd-cm`.
 Following example demonstrates a set of custom actions for `CronJob` resources.